Our Strawberry Rhubarb Pie Recipe always makes an appearance as one of the first signs of Spring!

 I usually do when using fresh rhubarb, but not the really thin, young stalks.

 I use cornstarch to thicken, like I set out in the recipe.
-Some folks use tapioca as a thickener too, but I prefer cornstarch.
+Some folks use all purpose flour as a thickener too, but I prefer cornstarch.
+You can read all about how to bake wonderful fruit pies in this post.
 However fruit pies are always juicy, that’s what makes them so delicious!

 Honestly, pies don’t last very long in our home to find out!
 But I would expect it would keep 3 to 5 days in the fridge.
 Or you could freeze your pie until it’s ready to be used.